Apply for a scholarship

 You should carefully read the regulations of the scholarship you are applying for to check for your eligibility and what is required of you.

-Each scholarship’s application process is different.
-You'll find the application form on the page of the scholarship you are applying for.
+You'll find a link to the online application form on the page of the scholarship you are applying for.
 You must always source the application form directly from the Scholarships website.

 Make sure you complete and submit an online application form to the Scholarships Office by the scholarship due date.